 Calculate how much energy can be self consumed

 There is a possibility to sell the excess electricity back to the grid, but it is equally important to understand the financial incentives included.
 These offers are generally very low and it is advisable to gain the most from the solar system through self consumption.
 If your looking at solar power from a environmental aspect then it may be feasible to look at your whole production but this needs to be assessed prior to installing.
 Velocity Solar helps all the clients to choose the system which would suit the energy consumption and energy required during the day and night, respectively.

 Your long term plans

-Whether you are planning to expand the family or the house – the factors are needed to be considered to estimate your energy requirements and ultimately decide what size of solar system can be installed for you.
+Your future plans for your family and your home are factors that should be considered when estimating your energy requirements and ultimately decide what size of solar system is best for you.
 Upgrades are available for all the solar systems, but installing a correct size in the very beginning is more cost effective.
-Upsizing inverters for future production has been going on for years but even this needs to be looked at carefully as if not designed correctly you may end up paying for a bigger inverter but the extra capacity will not be worth the label written on it.
+Upsizing inverters for future production has been going on for years but even this needs to be assessed during the initial design phase.
+If this is not done correctly you may end up paying for a bigger inverter but the extra capacity will not be worth the label written on it.
 Make sure your get a qualified and experienced designer to help make these decisions as your system is a long term investment and decisions more today will impact for many years to come.

 How much roof space is available?

-In the current times, the solar systems are allowing great flexibility in design and installation.
-They can be installed on the roof, in the roof and as a flat roof landscape or portrait arrangement.
+Technology is rapidly improving and solar systems today are allowing great flexibility in design and installation.
+They can be installed on the roof, on tilt framing and as a flat roof landscape or portrait arrangement.
 With the flexibility allowed, the size suitable for you will also depend on the roof space available in your property.
-Panels have come a long way a standard 210 watt panel 4-5 years ago is now 260 watt standard with options of getting a 320 + watt panel with some technology on the market.
-So if your limited on roof space the more efficient panels can give a greater energy yield and open opportunities.
+Panels have come a long way since the standard 210 watt panel 4-5 years ago.
+Now 330 watt is standard with options of getting a 390 + watt panel with some technology on the market.
+So if you are limited on roof space, the more efficient panels can give a greater energy yield and open opportunities.

 Analyse how much you can spend for the solar system